How to Break Any Revenue Plateau in 6 Weeks: The Constraint Shock Method for $40K–$100K Operators

 Risk 3: Breakthrough Unsustainable

-• After the breakthrough, spend a week analyzing why the plateau occurred.
+After the breakthrough, spend a week analyzing why the plateau occurred.
+Document what you learned and build a simple prevention system so the same pattern doesn’t stall you again.

 If you see these risks appearing, pause execution.
-Validate diagnosis.
-Adjust approach.
-Resume with better data.
+Validate the diagnosis, adjust your approach, then resume with better data.

 Six-Week Revenue Compression Roadmap for Plateaued Operators